verveschool/versel/content/book/chapters/math-that-moves-people.md

 Then paint the future.

+Paint what it feels like to be making eighty thousand a month.

+Paint what that freedom looks like.
+Paint the confidence.
+Paint the respect.

 But they have already done the math.

 They already know the cost of staying.
 Now the future is not aspirational.
 It is inevitable.